microshare/microshare.github.io/docs/2/technical/microshare-platform/smart-timecard-guide.md

 ## 2. Facts for Smart Timecard App

+{% include image.html url="\assets\img\dashboard-guide-3.png" description="Dashboard Guide 4" %}
+{% include image.html url="\assets\img\app-facts-tree.png" description="Dashboard Guide 4" %}

-The example JSON files are provided in the [App Facts Section](./#4-app-facts).
+The example JSON files are provided in the [App Facts Section](/docs/2/technical/microshare-platform/app-config-examples/trending-air-quality/).
 The details include:

 * `appTitle`: Use the user facing title of the Electronics Attendance Records app.
 * `navOptions`: Complete this last.
 Add the links and names of all apps in the client's account to each app. json so that the client can navigate from one app to another.